eCommerce Expo 2024 review: focus on TikTok Shop and why the future of digital commerce is social

 She explained to attendees that TikTok UK is now three years old and still growing rapidly, with tools such as its Live Showcasing video and buy presentations - the modern day digital equivalent of a Tupperware party with added data insights.

-A Retail Economics report TikTok UK sponsored this year provides some independent verification for Zukauskaite’s bullishness, as does the interest of youngsters in social media platforms and shopping in closed loop environments, which have in-built checkout, entertainment and content options via creators intended to build the community.
+A Retail Economics report (entitled The Power of Social Commerce) that TikTok UK sponsored this year provides some independent verification for Zukauskaite’s bullishness, and is the source of the figures, as does the interest of youngsters in social media platforms and shopping in closed loop environments.

+Sole traders and SMEs can get help marketing their goods on these platforms and tap into the customer base, for a fee of course.
 Other Software-as-a-Service (SaaS) and unified e-commerce vendors can help sellers with their sales, marketing and operational requirements as well of course, and are increasingly offering content options themselves.

 “We have got a content platform and provide retailers with data insights, tools and services to run their business,” said fellow panellist, Deepak Anand, General Manager for UK & Europe at SHOPLINE, although their customers do tend to be larger.